 - There now is and will be rewards and punishments according to one's actions but this does not consist of the traditional doctrine of hell.

 - Human reason and experience should be the final authority in determining spiritual truth.

-This last point, "Human reason and experience should be the final authority in determining spiritual truth" is perhaps the most revealing of the character of Unitarian Universalists.
-Instead of God and his word being the final authority on truth and error or right and wrong, Unitarian Universalists subject God and his word to their understanding, feeling, and reason.
-This is exemplified in the following quote obtained from the official Unitarian Universalist website at http://uua.org/.
+This last point, "Human reason and experience should be the final authority in determining spiritual truth," is perhaps the most revealing of the character of Unitarian Universalists.
+Instead of God and His Word being the final authority on truth and error, or right and wrong, Unitarian Universalists subject God and His Word to their understanding, feeling, and reason.
+This is exemplified in the following quote obtain from the official Unitarian Universalist website at http://uua.org/.
 This was found under the heading Unitarian Universalists say: